cbmr-data/cbmr-data.github.io/esrum/source/services/containers.rst

    $ scp ~/my_image_v1.2.3.tar abc1232@esrumhead01fl.unicph.domain:/projects/my_project/scratch/

-Finally, you can convert the image on esrum to the format used by
+Finally, you can convert the image on Esrum to the format used by
 singularity:

 .. code-block:: console